 As a leader, it’s your job to prevent spiraling at all costs.
 One way to do this is by meeting with each team member and setting achievable sales goals.
 Taking a more hands-on approach shows you care about their individual accomplishments in addition to the overall sales benchmarks.
 Having goals in place also sets a realistic expectation of what success looks like, allowing for a steady drip of motivation.

 You can have a team of highly qualified salespeople bursting with leads to follow up on, but none of that matters if they can’t handle relationships.
 Well-managed customer relationships are the cornerstone of sales.
 New salespeople may not have a background in satisfying long-term customers.

 Sales training often solely focuses on getting and making sales without considering what comes next.
 Your team may know how to close the deal, but that’s never enough.

 To address this, create a system that allows you and your sales team to follow up with customers regularly.
 Automation notifications, surveys, check-in emails, or whatever else keeps your clientele engaged with you well beyond the handshake.

-The right automation software can also help your sales team track engagement levels and see when it might be time for an upsell.
+The right software for sales management can also help your sales team track engagement levels and see when it might be time for an upsell.
 Human connection may be key, but technology can still lend a helping hand.

 When it comes to starting a new sales team, the margin for error is razor thin.
 Understanding the common pitfalls and how to address them is a start, but constant vigilance is required.
 With the proper support, you can start your new sales team on the journey to becoming veterans.